Preparing Your Finances to Buy a Home

 - Total debt compared to income; your debt to income ratio

 - Rental history (if you're currently renting or have rented in the past)

 Loans subject to credit approval.
 Rates and terms subject to change without notice.
 Mortgage loans are available only on property in Texas.
 RBFCU NMLS# 583215.
-FHA/VA loans offered through RB Mortgage LLC (NMLS# 862516).
-RB Mortgage LLC is primarily owned by RBFCU Services LLC.
+FHA/VA loans offered through RB Mortgage LLC dba Domain Mortgage (NMLS# 862516).
+RB Mortgage LLC dba Domain Mortgage is principally owned by RBFCU Services LLC.
 RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union.